Home

 This ram’s score on DPF, the fecal egg count index computed by Sheep Improvement Limited, was 921 at sale time, which placed him in the top fifth percentile of more than 33,000 rams born in 2022 recorded with SIL.

-Our thanks to the Giddings family at the Meadowslea stud, who are perpetuating the unique Kikitangeo line with the care and respect due it; to Gordon Levet, who established the line at his family’s Kikitangeo stud in Wellsford; and to Robyn How of the Tararua Breeding Centre.
+Our thanks to the Giddings family at the Meadowslea stud, who are perpetuating and building the unique Kikitangeo line with the care and respect due it; to Gordon Levet, who established the line at his family’s Kikitangeo stud in Wellsford; and to Robyn How of the Tararua Breeding Centre.

 Kikitangeo South 7084/22 at the Meadowslea Ram Sale, November 2023